-When choosing cedarwood, put your project in mind and make sure the type of wood you are picking suits its needs.
+When choosing cedarwood, consider your project and make sure the type of wood you are picking suits its needs.
 As much as each cedar wood type has its strengths and weaknesses, Eastern Red cedar wood appears to have attractive qualities for carving.

 It is much denser, and that makes it better for carving.
 It is also much harder than most other Cedar variants, making it a better candidate when creating a detailed carving.
-It is appealing to the eye due to its red color, and it makes eye-catching sculptures.
+It is appealing to the eye due to its red color and makes eye-catching sculptures.

-Yellow Red Cedar is a little softer than the other variants and also accepts treatments better than others.
-It is a bit lighter than cedar variants, and that makes it better for lightweight carvings.
+Yellow Red Cedar is a little softer than the other variants and accepts treatments better than others.
+It is a bit lighter than cedar variants, making it better for lightweight carvings.
 It makes doors and comes with a yellowish tint.

 Eastern White Cedar